OrianaVenture/VentureValheim/LocationReset/README.md

 ## Changelog

+### 0.3.1

+* Reworked resetting logic of dungeons and locations to only happen if the player is the "chunk owner".
+Should fix a bug where reset times were not being recorded correctly and caused multiple resets to happen in a short amount of time
+* Added a redundant error check to ensure a reset does not happen unless the reset time is set properly

 ### 0.3.0

 * Small optimization to the reset timing for dungeons and locations, now checks the area is ready before performing a reset - should help reduce small duplication errors